pradyumna-000/Amazon_ML_Challenge_2025/README.md

 SMAPE = (1/n) * Σ |predicted_price - actual_price| / ((|actual_price| + |predicted_price|)/2) <br>
 Example: If actual price = $100 and predicted price = $120 <br>
 SMAPE = |100-120| / ((|100| + |120|)/2) * 100% = 18.18% <br>

+## Approach

+**Summary of My Approach**

+I tested different ways to predict prices using product text and image data.

+1) **BERT** gave the best results with the **lowest SMAPE score of around 47**.
+It clearly outperformed the other methods.

+2) I also experimented with **ConvNeXt** to extract text information from image data.

+3) In addition, I tried a **lightweight OCR** method using PaddleOCR to pull text from images.

+Overall, BERT was the most accurate and reliable model in my experiments.